Chat with us, powered by LiveChat

 Can a Tripsitter Use Psychedelics Themselves?

 Some facilitators will microdose during a session to tune in to the energetic field.
 Others, particularly in ceremonial contexts, may take larger doses alongside you.
 Some remain completely sober throughout.
-None of these approaches is categorically right or wrong.
+None of these approaches is inherently right or wrong.

 You might want to ask: